JWB65/GDS/README.md

 gds.h
 list.h
 ```
 in your project.
-A list is a pretty standard dynamic list of void pointers which can use to store general object.
+A list is a pretty standard dynamic list of void pointers which can use to store general objects.
 In particular here it is used to store the polygons
 extracted from a cell in a GDSII database.

 # Instructions to use